On Everyday Purchases

 You can also filter to only pull items in a location near you for pick-up.

 Try to order from the same facility and bundle your purchase.
 You'll save a lot on shipping and handling.

 You may be surprised to learn that you can find new scratch & dent furniture and appliances.
-These are furniture and appliance items that cannot be sold at full retail price because they are technically damaged, even though they are only "scratched or dented".
+These are furniture and appliance items that cannot be sold at full retail price because they are technically damaged, even though they are completely new, but have scratch and dent flaws.